 MO: …There’s a similarity there.
 I always say that Boston is 75 per cent New York, 25 per cent Newfoundland.
 You think, it’s this big city, East Coast, Irish Catholic-like feel, but then you add New York City into that vibe, it’s the East Coast kind of thing and that Irish kind of vibe.
 I feel like I really know those kind of characters.
 I grew up with them.
 It’s just a different kind of accent.
 Oh, man, I’m so excited!
 We’ve got such a great team.

-The Front Runner opens in limited release in the U.S. on November 7th.
-The film opens in Toronto and Vancouver on November 16th and will open wide in Canada on November 21st.
+The Front Runner in now playing in select theatres in the U.S. The film opens in Toronto and Vancouver on November 16th and will open wide in Canada on November 21st.
 Bad Times at the El Royale is currently playing in theatres everywhere.